A Natural Color Mindset

 The world of natural colorants in soapmaking is vast!
 If you want more details and step-by-step guidance, grab a copy of From Seed to Soap.
 Inside, you’ll find charts for over 25 natural colorants, showing each ingredient, the exact amounts to use, and how to incorporate them—so you can create beautiful, vibrant soaps with confidence.

 Want a free beginners soapmaking kit?
-It includes the soap batch recording downloads, free recipes and lye safety information.
-Just join the newsletter!
+It includes the soap batch recording that includes documenting your natural colorant journey, free recipes and lye safety information.
+Just join the newsletter and it will be sent to your email!